Hatfield School of Government. Division of Political Science

 Date of Publication

 Master of Science (M.S.) in Political Science

-1 online resource (4, vii, 174 p.)
+1 online resource (4, vii, 174 pages)

-Horenstein, Robert Arthur, "Common Security: A Conceptual Blueprint for an Israeli-Palestinian Political Settlement" (1993).
+Horenstein, Robert Arthur, "Common Security: a Conceptual Blueprint for an Israeli-Palestinian Political Settlement" (1993).
 Dissertations and Theses.
 Paper 4591.